 - SEO Expert

-It would be wise to create a checklist of the different types of tools that are used for your content marketing strategy.
+It would be wise to create a checklist of the tools used for your content marketing strategy, including SEO software and content management systems.
 It could include information about the type of content you regularly post, info about products/services of the company, buyer persona, tools used, resources required, and so on.

 Ensure that there is always an excess of content.
 Have a page where you write down ideas for content.
-If there are a bunch of ideas present, then it becomes easy to keep churning content on a regular basis.
+This is where you can leverage generative Artificial Intelligence to develop ideas for your content.
+If a bunch of ideas are present, it becomes easy to keep churning content regularly.

 8. Competitor Analysis

-When you venture into developing a full-blown brand strategy, you will be in a much better place if you study your competitor’s strategy.
+When you develop a full-blown brand strategy, you will be in a much better place if you study your competitor’s strategy.
 It will also help you understand the difference between you and your competitor.
-It will help you concentrate on what to focus and what not to.
-In fact, copying your competitor is not even a bad idea.
-If you think something that your competitor does will work for you, then don’t hesitate to do it.
+It will help you concentrate on what to focus on and what not to.
+Identifying and modeling your strategies around your competitor’s strategy is not a bad idea.
+If you think something your competitor does will work for you, don’t hesitate to do it.

 9. Implementation stage